rabraham2/INF4000-Project/README.md

 library(gridExtra)

-# Reading the Retail Pounds Dataset used for Visualization
+# Reading the Retail Pounds Dataset used for Visualisation

 retail_pounds_data <- read_excel("Retail_Sales_Index_Pounds_Data.xlsx")
 view(retail_pounds_data)
 str(retail_pounds_data)

-# Plot1 - Visualization of Total Annual Retail Sales Data using Line Graph for the year 2016 to 2023
+# Plot1 - Visualisation of Total Annual Retail Sales Data using Line Graph for the year 2016 to 2023

 # Filter Retail Data from the Year 2016 to 2023 in the Dataset